Aston Villa appoint Liverpool legend Gerrard as new manager as he leaves Rangers

 Gerrard's credentials

-Former Liverpool captain Gerrard, who spent his entire playing career at Anfield, has decided the time is right to return to the Premier League after three years in charge of Scottish champions Rangers.
+Former Liverpool captain Gerrard, who spent nearly all his playing career at Anfield, has decided the time is right to return to the Premier League after three years in charge of Scottish champions Rangers.

 The 41-year-old delivered the club's first Premiership title in 10 years last season as they clinched the trophy without losing a single game.